moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/understand_business_goals/index.md

 - Define the vision and with stakeholders ensure alignment and agreement.

-**Goals is s**pecific targets that deliver on the vision, with measurable success indicators.
+**Goals are specific** targets that deliver on the vision, with measurable success indicators.

 - Conduct a collaborative session to define clear, quantifiable goals and associated measures.